-- roughly 1 – 1 1/2 cups semi sweet chocolate chips (aka a fat pouring of them)
+- roughly 1 – 1 1/2 cups semi sweet chocolate chips (aka a fat pouring of them, minus the snacking amount)

-- roughly 2 cups mini marshmallows (aka a lot of handfuls of them)
+- roughly 2 cups mini marshmallows (aka a lot of handfuls of them, minus the snacking amount)

 - 4 large graham cracker sheets, broken into bite sized pieces (do not be precious about this)

 Mix with a rubber spatula to evenly distribute.

 Pour chunky batter into greased 8×8 or 9×9 glass baking dish.

 Bake in a preheated 325 degree oven for 45 minutes – 1 hour.
 Just check it after 45 and see… I don’t know your oven.
 You don’t want a soupy center.
 When you insert a wooden skewer into the center, it should come out with wet crumbs and a little bit of thick chocolate ‘syrup’ and the center should jiggle when you shake it, with the edges pulled away from the sides of the pan.

 This comes out so cool!
 All the added, yummy bits float to the top of the batter and the chocolate chips just land wherever they want to.

 Cool on a rack slightly before slicing into 9 large squares.

 Serve warm for most desirable sound effects from guests.